Small Business Buying, Building and Selling

 At the next team meeting, a week later, I reviewed each point with a quick synopsis.
 At this point my goal was to ensure everyone was familiar with the points and knew exactly what our team was about.
 The 2 things that amazed me most about what happened after revealing the points of culture were:

 1. The number of times I referenced a point of culture with a teammate. – In the first meeting when I was explaining the concept of “Points of Culture”, our most senior technician spoke up and said he’s had an issue at times with pride that prevented him from asking for help when he really needed it.
 I immediately got a big smile and said – take a look at #7 on the list “We understand that every person we encounter has something to teach us and so will learn from everyone around us.”
 He just laughed and whole-heartedly agreed.
-Throughout the week, I was working on reviewing our “12 Questions” employee review surveys courtesy of First, Break All the Rules and in every single performance review meeting I referenced at least 2 points of culture.
+Throughout the week, I was working on reviewing our “12 Questions” employee review surveys courtesy of First, Break All the Rules: What the World’s Greatest Managers Do Differently, and in every single performance review meeting I referenced at least 2 points of culture.
 I never planned to bring up the points in our meetings, they just happened to explain something that my teammate and I were discussing.

 2. The enthusiasm with which everyone embraced them.
 When I reviewed all of the points of culture one-by-one, I made it clear to the team that in companies where a culture as specific as this is created, not everyone fits.
 I went as far as to say that I hope this doesn’t happen, but I’m prepared for people who just don’t agree to move on.
 For me it is extremely important to let them know that this isn’t a game or some feel-good lovey, dovey BS.
 Everyone on our team has a job to do and the result of that job can be boiled down to black and white.
 For me, my responsibility is to make the business more profitable.
 If the bottom line doesn’t improve, then everything I’m doing is a waste.
 With that being said, of the 4 people I sat down with to have performance reviews all 4 of them said “Bryan, I agree 100% with what you’re doing and I think it’s great for the company.”
 And I believe that they were all very sincere and excited about what’s to come.

 So how does the bottom line look after only 2 weeks of improved culture and a dedicated focus on our service department?
 Well the “black and white” performance measurement that I use in our service department is the average revenue each technician brings in each day.
 I know what my daily break-even is for each technician and so I have a target reasonably higher then that.
 On average, in January thru April 2008 we were losing money each day in our service department.
-The first 2 weeks in May represent a 60% increase in Revenue/Tech/Day over the average for the first 4 months in 2008. :-) Now, in the interest of full disclosure, I do still have to figure in the alotted revenue the service department receives for each new install since my numbers only reflect revenue generated from service.
+The first 2 weeks in May represent a 60% increase in Revenue/Tech/Day over the average for the first 4 months in 2008. 🙂 Now, in the interest of full disclosure, I do still have to figure in the alotted revenue the service department receives for each new install since my numbers only reflect revenue generated from service.
 Nonetheless, with a 60% increase, I think we’re on the right track!

 Additionally, 2 of my technicians are moving on to greener pastures.
 One to make 3-4 times more money then I can offer (though he did admit he wishes my programs were in place for longer since he knows they would have helped him do better at his job.
 He also went on to say that if he could choose his boss, he’d be exactly like me. lol I just had to throw that in.).
 The other stopped showing up for work before I ever had a chance to review our Vision, Mission, Culture.
 There seems to be some bad blood between him and my partner that I really don’t plan to get involved with.